Lorlatinib Yields Distinguishing CNS Benefit in ALK-Positive NSCLC

 Lorlatinib (Lorbrena) might be considered as a frontline therapeutic option for most patients with ALK-positive non–small cell lung cancer (NSCLC), according to Misako Nagasaka, MD, PhD.

-CancerNetwork® spoke with Nagasaka, an associate clinical professor of Medicine in the Division of Hematology and Oncology at UCI School of Medicine of UCI Health, about the “distinguishing benefit” of lorlatinib vs other tyrosine kinase inhibitors (TKIs) for this NSCLC population.
-She spoke in the context of findings from the phase 3 CROWN trial (NCT03052608) presented at the 2024 American Society of Clinical Oncology (ASCO) Annual Meeting.
+CancerNetwork® spoke with Nagasaka, an associate clinical professor of medicine in the Division of Hematology and Oncology at the University of California, Irvine (UCI) School of Medicine of UCI Health, about the “distinguishing benefit” of lorlatinib vs other tyrosine kinase inhibitors (TKIs) for this NSCLC population.
+She spoke in the context of findings from the phase 3 CROWN trial (NCT03052608) presented at the 2024 American Society of Clinical Oncology Annual Meeting.

-Across different trials assessing various TKIs for ALK-positive NSCLC, Nagasaka noted similar intracranial responses with lorlatinib compared with agents like alectinib (Alecensa) and brigatinib (Alunbrig).
+Across different trials assessing various TKIs for ALK-positive NSCLC, Nagasaka noted similar intracranial responses with lorlatinib compared with agents such as alectinib (Alecensa) and brigatinib (Alunbrig).
 However, she described that lorlatinib had an “unprecedented” benefit of decreasing the risk of central nervous system (CNS) progression.

 Based on these findings and characteristics, Nagasaka stated that she considers using lorlatinib for most of her patients, even as a method for protecting against the development of brain metastases.